 The Benefits of Castor Oil

 "Castor oil has been used in beauty and skincare for its skin health benefits from reducing redness, inflammation, antimicrobial benefits (great for acne-prone skin) and boosting hydration," says Rahi.
 "When it comes to hair and lash health, there is no scientific evidence pointing to castor oil enhancing the length or growth of lashes.
 That being said, there are some benefits to offer moisture and conditioning benefits, which can aid with preventing lash breakage."

-"While there is no solid clinical scientific evidence that this is the case, there may be some science behind the claims," says Burg.
-"Castor oil contains ricinoleic acid as its main component, which is thought to work by stimulating the receptor of a special molecule called prostaglandin E2 (PGE2), which has diverse effects on the body including dilation of the blood vessels, uterine contractions, and bowel activity."
+"While there is no solid clinical scientific evidence that this is the case, there may be some science behind the claims," adds Burg.
+"Castor oil contains ricinoleic acid as its main component, which is thought to work through stimulating the receptor of a special molecule called prostaglandin E2 (PGE2), which has diverse effects on the body including dilation of the blood vessels, uterine contractions, and bowel activity."
 So how does this affect your lashes?
 Says Burg, "The theory is that PGE2 also has a role in hair growth by stimulating hair follicles to enter the growth phase.
 There is some evidence for this in hair cells grown in laboratories, but no real evidence in clinical studies on people."